vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   my knowledge) have any of the rare conditions that could be alternate pathways to SIBO / ISO.

-* IMO is still plausible because, at least judging from recent developments, I do seem to be trending in the direction of constipation, though I am very far from the clinical definition of constipation.
-Also, some of the other data is consistent with IMO.
-The onion smell, that would suggest ISO, is possible because there is some increase in H2S bacteria in some IMO cases.

-  In fact, IMO does seem like the most likely single possibility of all the ones I have listed.

-* I think the main thing that makes me skeptical of the IMO diagnosis is that my overall symptoms don't quite match up in severity and quality with what I could gather are the symptoms of people who post about it.
-But, this could just reflect the fact that most people take a very long time to get to the diagnosis, often cycling through lots of doctors and blood tests, and because they are not focused on the right set of steps, their symptoms get worse over the time period.
-There's also a selection effect where only people whose symptoms exceed some degree of severity are likely to seek treatment and/or post about it on Reddit, YouTube, etc.
+* IMO fits a little better with the constipation-like nature of my initial symptoms, and is also consistent with some of the initial readings of the FoodMarble Aire 2.
+The later readings don't suggest high methane fermentation, so even if something IMO-like happened in the initial period, it seems to have sobsided.

-A few more notes specific to IMO and trying to fit it in with my case:x
+A few more notes specific to IMO and trying to fit it in with my case (taken around 2024-08-16):

 * IMO is characterized by slow motility, and the general advice for it is to eat fewer meals (which I already do), have at least 4 hours